 Center for Environmental Biotechnology

 Hydraulic and Sedimentation Laboratory

 Joint Institute for Biological Sciences

 National Transportation Research Center

 Annual Research Expenditures: $8 M

-The Department of Civil and Environmental Engineering is ranked 33rd among undergraduate public universities according to U.S. News and World Report.
+The Department of Civil and Environmental Engineering is ranked 33rd among graduate civil engineering programs at public universities according to U.S. News and World Report.